Family Springboard Mortgage or Family Deposit Mortgage

 What is a Family Springboard Mortgage?

-The savings will also earn interest, giving additional security.
-The Barclays springboard mortgage is the most well-known type of family deposit mortgage, and it's available to both existing homeowners and first-time buyers.
+The Barclays springboard mortgage is the most well-known type of family deposit mortgage, and it's available to both existing home movers and those buying a first home.
 However, other types of family-assisted mortgages are available from other lenders that work in a similar way.

 How Does a Family Springboard Mortgage Work?